 Another reconstruction, carried out after 1548 in relation with the Turkish threat, turned the Zvolen Castle into a Renaissance fortress.
 The castle crew was paid by the inhabitants of the mining towns, and the command was carried out by the local zupans.
 In the second half of the 16th century, the command of one of the military districts was located in Zvolen, and its commander, or captain, lived in the castle.
 Thanks to its fortifications, Zvolen avoided the havoc by the Turks, who at the end of the 16th century regularly plundered the surrounding villages, reaching all the way to Banská Bystrica.
 Neither the castle nor the city resisted the Hungarian insurgents.
 They won Zvolen during the uprisings of Bocskay, Bethlen, Thókoly and Rakoczi.
 The army of the Rakoczi, retreating in 1708, did great damages to the town.

 The castle was situated on a flattened hill, between the Slatina River in the south and the Hron River in the west.
 In this place there was originally a Romanesque basilica of St. Nicholas, completely demolished during construction works on the castle.
 The secular building consisted of four, two storey (ground flooor and first floor) ranges forming a rectangle with a closed courtyard in the middle.
 Inspiration for its construction is seen in the northern Italian representative town castles.
-Most of the building was occupied by residential and representative rooms.
-The building was crowned with gable roofs.
+Most of the building was occupied by residential and representative rooms, crowned at the top with gable roofs.
 Defensive fortifications were limited to two quadrilateral towers in the west range, located closer to ferry on the river.
 Perhaps like the Italian or French castles it were crowned with machicolation on protruding corbels.
 On the opposite side, the castle chapel projected from the regular layout, with its chancel protruding in front of the eastern wing.